OLTeam-go/sea-store-frontend/README.md

 To add a product to cart, a customer can click on the "add to cart" button visible on the home page and the merchant profile page; both pages show a list of products.
 The list of products shows information related to the product for sale.

+### View Merchant's Profile

+To view a merchant's profile, a customer can click on the merchant's name on the home screen visible when they are selling a product.
+When the customer click on the merchant's name, the customer will be redirected to the merchant's profile screen where he/she can see all the products the merchant is selling.

 ### Update the Profile's Information